pascaline-irabaruta/Hood-updates/README.md

   <h1 align="center" style="color:black;">Hood-Updates ...</h1>
 </a>
 </p>
-An web application that allows users to join neighbourhood and loop through everything that happens in the neighbourhood
+An web application that allows users to join neighbourhood and loop through everything that happens in the neighbourhood.

-## Technologies used
+### Technologies used

 1. Python3
 2. SQLite3